Teaching Excellence and Student Outcomes Framework

 Having confidence in the quality of teaching at universities or colleges is important when you are choosing where to study.

-Higher education providers have to meet a standard of quality, which is checked by the Quality Assurance Agency for Higher Education.
+Higher education providers have to meet a high standard of quality, which is checked by the Quality Assurance Agency for Higher Education.

-And to help you make more informed choices, we have also introduced the Teaching Excellence and Student Outcomes Framework – the TEF.Search for TEF outcomes by provider
+To encourage excellence in higher education and help you make more informed choices, we have also introduced the Teaching Excellence and Student Outcomes Framework – the TEF.Search for TEF outcomes by provider

 Checking what matters to you

 The TEF recognises excellent teaching and student outcomes, supportive environments and ways of learning, and looks at whether studying has allowed students to fulfill their potential after leaving.